gyhandy/Humanoid-Vision-Engine/README.md

 - Edit `test.sh`.
     - Set the path of dataset and output file.
     - Set the test checkpoint file
-    - If want to use the mismatch shape, texture, color as input, set `--mismatch`
+    - If want to use the mismatched shape, texture, color as input, set `--mismatch`
     - Example

 ```bash